nadanielbrown/MicrosoftAzure-Configuring/README.md

 <h2>Ensure Connectivity between the client and Domain Controller </h2>

-Login to Client-1 DC-1 and ping DC-1s IP address with ping -t (perpetual ping).
+Login to Client-1 and DC-1 and ping DC-1 IP address with ping -t (perpetual ping).

 Click on Client-1